The Head and the Hair: Plot

 Liz and Jenna keep running into the same two men in the elevator at the 30 Rock building, and find themselves interested in them.
 Not knowing their names, Liz and Jenna refer to them as "The Head" (Brian McCann) and "The Hair" (Peter Hermann).
-Jenna and Pete Hornberger (Scott Adsit) persuade Liz to ask out The Head, a low-maintenance and harmless geek, but as she goes to do so, she runs into The Hair, a suave and handsome charmer, who asks her out instead.
+Jenna and Pete Hornberger (Scott Adsit) persuade Liz to ask out The Head, a low-maintenance and harmless geek, but as she goes to do so, she runs into The Hair (named Gray), a suave and handsome charmer, who asks her out instead.
 Liz hesitates due to their perceived incompatibility, but agrees to try new things.
 Their date at a hip restaurant opening seems to evidence their incompatibility, but she realises they have more in common than she thought when they have the same reaction to a difficult shop owner.
 On their second date, Liz lets herself be charmed by Gray until she finds a picture of her great-aunt in his apartment and they learn that they are related.

 Meanwhile, Tracy panics in the TGS with Tracy Jordan staff office, as his autobiography is due to a publisher the next day but he has not yet begun to write it.
 He engages Frank and James "Toofer" Spurlock (Keith Powell) to help him get it done in time.
 Despite Tracy's lack of memory of his own life, they work non-stop on the project and have it finished when Tracy remembers that the publisher actually rejected his autobiography.

-Finally, General Electric Executive Vice-President Jack and NBC page Kenneth are participating in "Bottoms Up" day at the office.
+Finally, General Electric Executive Vice-president Jack and NBC page Kenneth are participating in "Bottoms Up" day at the office.
 Jack must work in Kenneth's job for a day, to help him be a better manager.
 Disillusioned by the menial nature of Kenneth's job, Jack tries to get Kenneth a better role in another division, but insults Kenneth in the process.
 Kenneth reveals that he adores television and those who make it more than anything, and he puts up with the menial job to support the industry.
 Jack admires Kenneth's passion and asks his opinion on television content, something Jack has been struggling with.
 Inspired by Kenneth's idea, a game show called Gold Case, Jack helps him sell it to NBC, but the show quickly runs into problems when the immense weight of the gold reveals its location to the contestants.
 The show is quickly cancelled.